Monday, October 25, 2010

 AT THE CORNER OF SKIDMARK AND SYRINGE, THE BACK ENTRANCE OF THE LOS ANGELES GREYHOUND STATION.

 Palm Springs is not only a ghost town in the wee hours but the open road on the outskirts of this desert oasis (even in summer) left us exposed to a stinging breeze.
 I was shivering my ass off as we combined walking and hitchhiking.
 In thirty minutes, five hundred tumble-weeds bounced past us but only three cars.
-Luckily the third, a 1960 Ford Meteor stopped for us.
+Luckily the third, a 1960 Ford Meteor, stopped for us.

 PICTURE THIS CAR AS A CONVERTIBLE...EXCEPT IT'S A RUSTED-OUT HEAP WITH NO ROOF, WINDOWS OR WINDSHIELD...BECAUSE THEY WERE ALL SAWED-OFF.

 At 75MPH without a windshield, this would be the last time I remember my hair getting in my eyes.
 But far worse, the tiny, omnipresent, airborne, desert dust particles continuously stung my face.
-Between this sot speeding, me freezing, getting sand blasted and having a rusty spring up my butt...the situation couldn't get worse...WRONGO!
+Between this sot speeding, me freezing, getting sand blasted and having a raw spring up my butt...the situation couldn't get worse...WRONGO!

 Our driver said he was a cook at one of the hotels in Palm Springs.
 He starting complaining about Ed Goldfarb, his manager.
 Between hiccups, he turned his eyes off the road and asked me, "Neither of you boys are Jews...are you?"
 I found lying to be prudent.
 Seconds after he turned back around, he slammed on the brakes, skidded to a stop and said, "Let's get something to eat."
 He was making a derogatory comment about his Asian ex as we bounced over the curb and into a SAMBO'S restaurant parking lot.